percona/pxb-docs/docs/howtos/recipes_xbk_compressed.md

-# Make a Compressed Backup
+# Make a compressed backup

 In order to make a compressed backup, use the `--compress` option along with the `--backup` and `--target-dir` options.
 Percona XtraBackup supports the following compression algorithms: